Standing Through Centuries: Flute Playing Posture from the 18th Century until today

 While starting my study at the Royal Conservatoire in The Hague, I started watching other flute students, teachers and other instrument performers, and started thinking about my own body posture in comparison with them.
 I had a huge backpain always after sitting or standing in the same position for a long time.
 When I talked about it to my flute teacher he told me to try to stand with two foots to the same direction.
 A week later, I started talking about it with another flutist, instrumentalist, teachers, my own students and a physiotherapist.
 After research and all these talks, I found it a huge eye opener for me, I was questioning, why haven’t I thought about having another position before?

 A good posture in flute playing is one of the most important things to learn.
-With good posture we want to achieve the following things in flute playing:
+Good posture enhances several aspects of flute playing:

-Feeling free (being able to move easily), being balanced, a good tone (standing open), a better technique (fingers), bigger breathing (with standing open, you can inhale more air), showing emotions better and it just gives more comfort.
+Feeling free (being able to move easily), being balanced, a good tone (standing open), a better technique (fingers), bigger breathing (an open posture allows the lungs to expand more satisfactorily), showing emotions better and it just gives more comfort.
+The perfection of your playing is coming from posture.

 Flute playing movements and posture over centuries

 The position of standing while performing or practicing flute has been an important topic for over decades and is still on until today.
-In almost every flute book (if it’s Quantz, 18^th^ Century Boehm, 19^th^ Century or Moyse, 20^th^ Century or flutist now) one of the first things you read is about position.
+In almost every flute book (if it’s Quantz, 18^th^ Century Boehm, 19^th^ Century or Moyse, 20^th^ Century or flutist now) it is one of the first topics that is discussed.

 Traverso players in the 18^th^ century agreed on the following things: